The Lay of the Land: Why Is a Wireless Site Survey So Important?

 They’ve been around since the Egyptians built the pyramids thousands of years ago—and those things have held up pretty well.

 But here’s the problem: very few organizations have the in-house expertise and specialized wireless knowledge to conduct a proper wifi site survey.
-At SecurEdge, we have found that it takes a minimum of six to twelve months for someone with a Master’s level of education to be sufficiently trained in wireless network design—not to mention the years of experience it takes to really understand what’s going on.
+At SecurEdge, we have found that it takes a minimum of six to twelve months for someone with a Master’s level of education to be sufficiently trained in WiFi design—not to mention the years of experience it takes to really understand what’s going on.

 Throw a rock at the typical IT department and you’ll be hard pressed to hit a single person who has the necessary wireless training and skill-set.